-Tallman’s connections, relationship building, and proven advocacy for underrepresented populations will all contribute to her future success in the Program Manager role, and to the success of CCF’s mission.
+Tallman’s connections, relationship building, and proven advocacy for underrepresented populations will all contribute to her future success in the Program Director role, and to the success of CCF’s mission.

 Tallman also held positions such as the director of programs and events for LeadMN, and as the program and events coordinator for the University of Minnesota’s Technological Leadership Institute.

 History with the Foundation